philipobiorah/cc_app/README.md

 # cc_app :  Currency Converter Application
 | An ALC 3.0 #7DaysofCode Challenge Project for Google Africa Challenge Scholarship: Mobile Web Specialist by Philip Obiorah

-Project name: Currency Converter
+Project name: Currency Converter [ published at https://philipobiorah.github.io/cc_app/ ]

 The project takes advantage of the functionalities Freecurrencyconverterapi provides.
 - Freecurrencyconverterapi is an API that converts one currency to another and returns result in json format.